sericaia/www/src/pages/blogposts/20150610_getting-started-with-react-and-node-js.md

 ---
-title: "Getting started with React and Node.js"
+title: 'Getting started with React and Node.js'
-date: "2015-06-10"
+date: '2015-06-10'
 ---

 While building client-side apps, a team at Facebook reached a conclusion that a lot of web-developers had already noticed: the DOM is slow.
 They did, however, tackle this problem in an interesting way.